-- You must have a Notebook and Concept Paper, showing all the research you have done and the work that went into preparing your set design. - You must identify each page with your school code and the title of the play. - The Notebook must also include - Sets/Lights Verification and Sets/Lights Checklist - · Expenditures Report - Receipts and/or proof of fair market value - You must identify each page with your school code and the title of the play.
+- You must have a Notebook and Concept Paper, showing all the research you have done and the work that went into preparing your set design. - You must identify each page with your school code and the title of the play. - The Notebook must also include - renderings, ground plan, and, if you made one, front elevation - Sets/Lights/Graphics Verification and Sets/Lights/Graphics Checklist - · Expenditures Report - Receipts and/or proof of fair market value - You must identify each page with your school code and the title of the play.